Email marketing takes up most of my day. Scratch that.

 This is where you start to reap the rewards.
 The benefits are multi-fold and it can be ruined at any moment.

 Consistency.
 This is different than going on autopilot.
 I’m talking about sticking with a format so that people don’t need to get to know you every time.
 Subject lines are great for giving people a heads-up, but great content better meet them on the other side.
+It is also important to include an email signature, have a look here for email signature best practices to ensure you are signing off your email in the best way possible too.
 I’m talking about being consistent in your brand voice to where even if people aren’t looking to buy right now, they’re going to open your email just to “see what those crazy people are up to now”.
 That’s eCommerce gold.

 You know what it also does?
 It saves time.
 You can grow without always having to rebuild yourself from scratch.
 It means you can walk in with a semi-established framework and still add some extra new bits.
 It means customers will follow you because they know where you’ve been and what to expect (and notice when you don’t meet those expectations).